quangv/docs/src/doc/manual/monaca_ci/overview.rst

 Prerequisite
 =================================

-In order to use Monaca CI, you will to integrate Github with your Monaca account.
+In order to use Monaca CI, you will need to integrate Github with your Monaca account.
 If you haven't done it, please follow the instruction below:

 1. get a GitHub account.
 Register `here <https://github.com/join>`_.
 2. link your Monaca account to Github.
 Please refer to :ref:`github_integration`.